turbot/guardrails-samples/policy_packs/aws/ssm/enforce_install_packages_on_instances_using_ssm_package_installer/README.md

 ### Apply Policy Pack

-> [!IMPORTANT]
-> Attaching this policy pack in Guardrails will result in creation of resources in the target account.
-However, it is easy to remove those resources later, by setting the contents of the Stack's Source policy to `{}` (empty).

 Log into your Guardrails workspace and [attach the policy pack to a resource](https://turbot.com/guardrails/docs/guides/working-with-folders/smart#attach-a-smart-folder-to-a-resource).

 If this policy pack is attached to a Guardrails folder, its policies will be applied to all accounts and resources in that folder.
 The policy pack can also be attached to multiple resources.